[KTM]

 TM: Sebastian, you started out as a designer for WP’s off-road suspension department some seven years ago, and you’re now the Project Manager for WP’s off-road R&D program, right?

 SW: Yes.
 For the past four years, I’ve managed the off-road R&D program for WP’s Pro Components – our aftermarket components – and the development of the suspension components used in the KTM group’s off-road production models.
-That’s what brings me here to Lesotho for the international media launch for KTM’s 2024 enduro models.
+That’s what brought me to Lesotho for the international media launch for KTM’s 2024 enduro models.

 Whether we’re talking about KTM’s or Husqvarna’s 2024 enduro models, 95% of their components are new.
 And yet, a greater majority of the market’s attention has been focused on just one component: these bikes’ all-new WP XACT Closed-Cartridge fork.
 Why do you think that is?